Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 Because RVs cost so much, it is common for new RV loans to give the buyer 20 years to pay them off.
 This gets the monthly payment down where the average person can afford the loan.

-The loan company will also ask for at least a 20% down payment, in order to get the remaining amount of the loan low enough to cover the immediate drop in the value for the RV when it is purchased, as well as providing a monthly payment that the average RV buyer will feel they can afford.
+The loan company will also ask for at least a 20% down payment, in order to get the remaining amount of the loan low enough to cover the immediate drop in the value of the RV when it is purchased, as well as providing a monthly payment that the average RV buyer will feel they can afford.

-Expect Higher Interest rates
+Expect Higher Interest Rates

 Because the market for an RV is small, the banks that do provide financing will usually ask for interest rates that are at least 2 or more points higher than what you will see with an automobile loan.
 So don’t expect to see those low interest rates you see offered by dealers for an automobile.